Masala Peanuts | Spicy Boiled Peanuts | Beach Style Masala Sundal

 Masala Peanuts in a bowl and a paper cone

 I still pick lots of seashells on the shores and thanks to my boys now that we come back home with a good load of seashells.
-You could see our picks in our aquarium which gets a new batch of sea shells after our every visit to India.
+You could see our picks in our aquarium which gets a new batch of sea shells after every visit to India.

 The smell of all the food on the beach makes you want to eat right after we get there.
-I actually enter with handful of food before laying down my blankets to settle in.
+I actually enter with a handful of food before laying down my blankets to settle in.

-Some of the food that I would definitely buy is the milagai bajji and the masala peanuts.
+Some of the food that I would definitely buy is the milagai bajji and masala peanuts.
 I am used to eating avicha Kadalai (boiled peanuts) at home.
-My grandmother loves the boiled peanuts over any other kind.
+My grandmother loves boiled peanuts over any other kind.

 She boils peanuts on the shell and we really enjoy peeling them.
 The fun of eating the salty peanuts along with the salt water that gets trapped in the peanut shell is a different story.